MadAppGang/identifo-android/README.md

 # Identifo Android
-Identifo Android is an open library that allows you instantly and easily integrate [Identify](https://github.com/MadAppGang/identifo) authentication framework.
+Identifo Android is an open library that allows you instantly and easily integrate the [Identifo](https://github.com/MadAppGang/identifo) authentication framework.

 ## Structure
 The library includes two modules: